 Linalool is an alcohol derived from plants, and it gives dryer sheets their distinctive scent.
-It can indeed be used as a pest repellant, but your average dryer sheet doesn’t contain enough of it to actually work on roaches.
+In sufficient concentrations, linalool can indeed be used as a pest repellant, but your average dryer sheet doesn’t contain enough of it to actually work on roaches.

 You can stop or prevent cockroach problems before they even happen by removing access to food and water, reducing access to your home, decluttering, and cleaning.

 These methods won’t necessarily eliminate an existing cockroach infestation, but they will help to keep things from getting worse while you call the exterminator.

-- Cleaning: Cockroaches will chow down on hair, nail clippings, skin flakes, or even your paper and plastic bags.
+- Clean and Vacuum Regularly: Cockroaches will chow down on hair, nail clippings, skin flakes, or even your paper and plastic bags.
 Cleaning is the number one DIY task you can perform to prevent cockroaches because it removes their sources of food.
-So if you really want to DIY your own cockroach solution, grab a sponge and a bucket of soapy water (lemon juice optional).
+So if you really want to get rid of cockroaches in your home, grab a sponge and a bucket of soapy water (lemon juice optional).

 While it’s hard to resist the temptation to try a few home remedies to get rid of cockroaches, once these pests get a foothold in your apartment, everyone needs a little help.

 If you live in New York City or the Tri-State Area and you need help exterminating a cockroach problem, give us a call today!